 - Sudden pain at night

 - Pain that lasts more than 6 weeks

 Your healthcare team can decide a course of action to not only discover the cause of your back pain but also treat it.
 Treatments can involve or include medications, lifestyle changes, and physical therapy.
 For more on managing your back pain with the benefits of physical therapy, contact our trusted professionals today.
-Treatments for back pain are offered at all of our Dynamic PT locations so don’t hesitate to address your back pain!
+Treatments for back pain are offered at our Covington, Slidell, and Westbank locations so don’t hesitate to address your back pain!